There is a picture that sits in a dusty album in my grandmother’s Florida home. It’s of a nearly 5-year-old version of me, circa 1979.

-Parrot Mountain is a paradise for psittaciformes, parrots, cockatoos and other colorful tropical types including macaws, toucans, hornbills and others.
+Parrot Mountain is a home for psittaciformes, parrots, cockatoos and other colorful tropical types including macaws, toucans, hornbills and others.

 The birds are housed in beautiful English-style cottages.
 They are free to enjoy sun, rain and fresh air as part of their habitat.

-They sing, talk and even dance showing off a stunning array of beautiful plumage.
+They sing, talk, hang out on open perches and even dance, showing off a stunning array of beautiful plumage.
 It’s a spectacle that is perfect for bird lovers or photography buffs.

-How long do you need at Parrot Mountain?
+How long do people stay at Parrot Mountain?

 Parrot Mountain is an eco-tourist park.
 It features more than 80 different types of birds with hundreds and hundreds of individual birds on display.

-During your visit, you can check out the nursery where the babies are hand-fed.
+You’ll want to allow enough time to enjoy the baby bird nursery, where guests can interact with the babies and see them being fed.
 You can experience the walk-in aviary and feed nectar from a cup to the Australian Lorikeets housed there.

 And the beautiful plumage isn’t the only wonder on-site.